This started out as me just trying to write a music review.

 I don’t know about you, but the few weeks since that conversation I can’t stop thinking that we could really do with that new record from The Armed before that whole heap of trouble ends every last one of us.

-For more information on any of the acts who took part in No Rest Fest 4, take a look at their respective Facebook pages:
+For more information on any of the acts who took part in No Rest Fest 4:

-More information about No Rest Until Ruin can be found over on their official webpage.
+No Rest Until Ruin is currently (seemingly) on hiatus.
 (Almost) the entire back catalogue of The Armed is available to download for free from their official Bandcamp page.